aarondyejr/locale/README.md

 import { Localization } from 'locale';

 (async () => {

-	// lng is what will be used as a default, so if you wanna always look up
-  // so if you want to always look up english translations it will use lng instead
+	/**
+	* When using Locale, you wanna make sure you make an instance of the Localization class.
+	* The class takes in only a single paramater which are the options.
+	*
+	* As of right now there is only one option with is lng. lng is what you set as the default
+	* language, the package will use lng if you don't supply anything else in the 't' translate
+	* method as shown below.
+	*
+	* Locale uses the standard formatting of i18n localizations of "KEY:NAME": "VALUE" so you
+	* have to look up those translations following the same pattern.
+	*/
-	const locale = new Localization({ lng: 'en' })
+	const locale = new Localization({ lng: 'en' }) await locale.addMultipleIn("locales")

-	// this will allow you to add all the locales into a map as maps of O(n) lookup await locale.addMultipleIn("locales")

     console.log(locale.t('WELCOME:MAIN_MESSAGE')) // Welcome to x Server
-  // Now lets say you had another localization for spanish,
-  // you could specify you wanna look there console.log(locale.t('WELCOME:MAIN_MESSAGE', 'es')) // Bienvenido al servidor x })()
+    console.log(locale.t('WELCOME:MAIN_MESSAGE', 'es')) // Bienvenido al servidor x })()
 ```
 # Contributing